Siddy212/canvas-es-de/README.md

    - `Retro` - A striped vintage color scheme.

 - `Theme Font Size` - enables you to change the size of the fonts displayed in the theme.
 It will also scale the size of the grid and carousel.
    - `Small` - good for display on tvs and computer monitors.
-Smallest Grid size.
+System view is a Grid.
    - `Medium` - good for display on tvs and computer monitors.
-Medium Grid sizing.
+System view is a Grid.
    - `Large` - good for display on large handheld screens at 6 inches or larger.
-Medium Grid sizing and disables some metadata.
+System view is a Carousel.
    - `Extra Large` - good for display on small handheld screens at 6 inches or below.
-Largest Grid sizing and disables most metadata.
+System view is a Carousel and disables most metadata.

 ## **Theme Customizations**